 There are of course, less well-known vulnerabilities too.
 Some of these may never have been discovered before.
 These are known as ‘zero days.’
 With manual penetration testing, experts will interrogate your systems to try and uncover those vulnerabilities that are particularly hard to identify.

-With organisations regularly extending their network, introducing new applications to their environment, or updating existing applications, penetration testing should be conducted on a frequent basis.
+With organisations regularly extending their network, introducing new applications to their environment, or updating existing applications, penetration testing should be conducted on a frequent basis to ensure business security.
 Cyber criminals are well-aware of common bugs and will regularly try to exploit them in order to breach your defences.
 Penetration testing helps you stay one step ahead of the threats.

 4. Audit stored data